jimzhan/hybris/README.md

 - `restartSolrServer` - provides shortcut for stop-n-start current Solr server.
 - `startHybrisServer` - starts Hybris server at the foreground (default) or background (via `-Dmode=start`, synonym to tomcat arguments).
 - `stopHybrisServer` - stops Hybris server at the background (if any).
+- `alltests` - OOTB Hybris `alltests` tasks with self-introspection supports.
+- `integrationtests` - OOTB Hybris `integrationtests` tasks with self-introspection supports.
 - `unitests` - OOTB Hybris `unittests` tasks with self-introspection supports.
-- `integrationtests` - OOTB Hybris `integrationtests` tasks with self-introspection supports.

 ### Scaffoldings